Ques.1. Choose the right answer from the four alternatives given below.

 Ans: The central location of India at the head of the Indian Ocean is considered of great significance due to the following reasons:

-1. India has got a strategic advantage due to the Trans Indian Ocean routes which connect the countries of Europe in the West and the countries in the East Asia.
+1. India has got a strategic advantage due to the Trans Indian Ocean routes which connect the countries of Europe in the West and the countries in East Asia.

 2. It helps India to establish close contacts with Africa, West Asia, and Europe from the Western coast and with the Southeast and East Asia from the Eastern coast.